Can Two Quantum Cheshire Cats Exchange Grins?

-The premise of the realization of the Quantum Chesire Cat involves weak measurements and weak values~\cite{AAV1988}.
+The premise of the realization of the Quantum Cheshire Cat involves weak measurements and weak values~\cite{AAV1988}.
 The development of the concept weak measurements and weak values stemmed from the limitation posed by the measurement problem in quantum mechanics, in acquiring knowledge about the value of an observable of a quantum system.
-Given a quantum system in a general pure state $\ket{\Psi}$, if a measurement of an observable $A$ is performed, then the outcome is an arbitrary eigenvalue $a_i$ of $A$.
-Measurement of $A$ on an ensemble of states, shows that the measurement outcomes are indeterministic and probabilistic, the probability of an outcome $a_i$ in any given run being $|\langle a_i\ket{\Psi}|^2$, where $\ket{a_i}$ is the eigenstate, corresponding to the eigenvalue $a_i$.
-Thus in quantum mechanics, one actually measures the expectation value $\langle A \rangle$ which is the ensemble average of the outcomes.
-In addition, in a run, the state of the system collapses to $\ket{a_i}$.
+Given a quantum system in a general pure state $\ket{\Psi}$, if a measurement of an observable $A$ is performed, then the outcome can be any one of the eigenvalues $a_n$ of $A$.
+Measurement of $A$ on an ensemble of states, shows that the measurement outcomes are indeterministic and probabilistic, the probability of an outcome $a_n$ in any given run being $|\langle a_n\ket{\Psi}|^2$, where $\ket{a_n}$ is the eigenstate, corresponding to the eigenvalue $a_n$.
+After the strong measurement, the state of the system collapses to $\ket{a_n}$.
 As a result, there is no general consensus among physicists as to whether the measurement of an observable actually reveals a property of the system or is an artifact of the measurement process itself.
-The proponents of weak value tried to circumvent this problem of wavefunction collapse by cutting off the disturbance caused to the initial state.
+The proponents of weak value tried to circumvent this problem of wavefunction collapse by minimizing the disturbance caused to the initial state.
 This is achieved by weakly measuring the observable $A$, causing minimal disturbance to the state.
 We briefly recapitulate the process of weak measurement below.

 Consider a quantum system preselected in the state $\ket{\Psi_i}$.
 Suppose an observable $A$ is weakly measured by introducing a small coupling between the quantum system and a suitable measurement device or a meter.
 A second observable $B$ is thereafter measured strongly and one of its eigenstates $\ket{\Psi_f}$ is postselected.
 For all successful postselections of the state $\ket{\Psi_f}$, the meter readings corresponding to the weak measurements of $A$ are taken into consideration while the others are discarded.
-The shift in the meter readings, on an average, for all such postselected systems is $A_w$ which is known as the weak value of $A$~\cite{AAV1988}.
+The shift in the meter readings, on an average, for all such postselected systems is given by the weak value $A_w$~\cite{AAV1988}.
 Mathematically the weak value of $A$ is defined as